Vietnamese food – What Kate and Kris Ate

 Since we moved back to Bangkok, we’ve been to Vietnam twice, both to Ho Chi Minh City.
 Somehow, going back, and going back from Thailand, we have started to really appreciate Vietnamese food.

-The ubiquitous Vietnamese dish that everyone seems to know, Phở (pronounced more like ‘fur’ than ‘fow’) is a noodle soup, usually with beef Phở Bò or chicken Phở Gà.
+The ubiquitous Vietnamese dish in Saigon and elsewhere that everyone seems to know, Phở (pronounced more like ‘fur’ than ‘fow’) is a noodle soup, usually with beef Phở Bò or chicken Phở Gà.
 Rice noodles are added to a clear broth with the meat.
 It is accompanied by a variety of garnishes including beansprouts, chilli and various herbs.
 It also often comes with condiments to add – a squeeze of lime, fish sauce, chilli sauce……

 Whenever we mention Vietnamese food to someone, they go on and on about Pho and how amazing it is.
 I’m going to be honest here, I (Kate) am not a big fan.
 Kris does like it however, so we never got ejected from Vietnam for not being Phở fans.